MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-tsg-implementations.md

 ---
 title: Scripts for resolving issues in on-premises environments
-description: This topic will serve as a central repository from which you can obtain scripts to resolve issues in on-premises environments.
+description: This topic will serve as a central repository for scripts that you can use to fix issues in on-premises environments.
 author: faix
 manager: AnnBe
 ms.date: 11/04/2019